How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Method 1: Touch-Up Markers and Pencils

 This is the cheapest and easiest of all the methods we got for you today.
-It works best for very minor, shallow scratches and won’t work for substantial scratches.
+It works best for minor, shallow scratches and won't work for substantial scratches.
 The process is simple enough: color over the scratches with pens and markers that have the same color tone as your floor.

-That will mask the scratches, but there’s a good chance it won’t do it well.
-Usually, floor touch-up pens will come in packs of three markers varying in shades.
+That will mask the scratches, but there's a good chance it won't do it perfectly.
+Usually, floor touch-up pens come in packs of three markers varying in shades.
 You need to combine all three markers for the prettiest and most seamless look.
-Use the three different shades to imitate the wood patterning, so the ink marks don’t look out of place on the floor.
+Use the three different shades to imitate the wood patterning, so the ink marks don't look out of place on the floor.

-Beware that this is only a temporary solution.
+Keep in mind this is only a temporary solution.
 The inks will fade over time.
 Fortunately, once the inks disappear, you can recolor the floor again with the markers!

 Method 2: Wood Wax

 For deeper scratches, wood wax filler sticks are our next recommendation.
-For the best result, you should contact your floor’s manufacturer and see if they sell any of these.
+For the best result, contact your floor's manufacturer and see if they sell any of these.
 You will have a better color match as a result.

 But if you can't remember the manufacturer, these wax filler sticks are sold at many hardware stores and even online.
 Check out their catalogs and buy one that matches the color tone of your floor.